PhD, MSc, BSc

 Luke is currently a member of St Cross College, completed his MSc in Neuroscience in 2014 at University of Oxford and his BSc in Neuroscience in 2013 at University College Cork.

-Multicentre, randomised controlled trial to investigate the effects of parental touch on relieving acute procedural pain in neonates (Petal)
+Statistical analysis plan for the Petal trial: the effects of parental touch on relieving acute procedural pain in neonates